CeKey/ChatGPTReader/README.md

 # ChatGPTReader
-An alternative way to receive answers directly from ChatGPT, for further usage of the data, using different image processing librarys like PIL and tesseract.
+An alternative way to receive answers directly from ChatGPT, for further usage of the data, using an open Browser instance and different image processing librarys like PIL and tesseract.